mnott/skimwrapper/README.md

 3. Disable System Integrity Protection
 ---------

-In [the same article](http://www.mnott.de/how-to-workaround-the-fucked-up-pdfkit-in-sierra/), scroll down to the section "How do we deploy PDFKit.framework."
+In [the same article](http://www.mnott.de/how-to-workaround-the-fucked-up-pdfkit-in-sierra/), scroll down to the section **How do we deploy PDFKit.framework**.
 First, I show you there how to disable System Integrity Protection.
-Just scroll down that article to find a section **How do we deploy PDFKit.framework**.
+Just follow the instructions in that article.

 ----------
 4. Deploy the working PDFKit